shweta2592/A-B-Testing-Regression--Ecommerce-website/README.md

 Language Used : Python

-Dfferent concepts covered to check if the new page is converting better than the old page.
+Different concepts covered to check if the new page is converting better than the old page.
 1. Probability
 2. Hypothesis Testing
 3. Regression modelling